space-ros/demos/canadarm2/README.md

     ```
 4. To run the demo, you can use the following command.
     ```bash
-    # To run the demos for the canadarm2
+    # To run the demo with gazebo
     ./run.sh

+    # To run the demo with isaac sim
+    ./run.sh --isaacsim
     ```

 This will start the demo in one terminal and gazebo in another terminal.
 To control the canadarm2, we provide ros2 services for the demo.
 You can control the rover using the following services.